 Carolyn has been working in heritage since 2012, and after graduating from the University of Greenwich with a first-class honours’ degree in History, Carolyn came to work with the museum and archives at Greenwich Heritage Centre.
 Carolyn’s first role as a Project Officer at the Heritage Centre was curating an exhibition, ‘Freedom of Spirit’ which explored the role of women’s suffrage in Greenwich.
 To this day she still has a passion for women’s suffrage and has worked on many projects over the years, including Greenwich 100, and performed talks on the subject.
 Over several years with the Trust, Carolyn has had numerous roles including project officer on ‘Here Come the Girls’ and the commemorative Victoria Cross Paving Stone project.
 Today, Carolyn is the Trust’s Facilities Manager, a varied role encompassing not only Charlton House, Assembly Rooms and Tudor Barn, but also the museum and archive collection and memorials.
 Her work includes working on building projects, the planning and overseeing of maintenance works, procuring and managing contractors and subcontractor relationships, liaising with tenants and hirers and carrying out conservation surveys.
 Carolyn is also part of the Trust’s Leadership team, working trustees and stakeholders to shape future direction and works.

 FACILITIES & CONSERVATION CO-ORDINATOR

-Megan joined the Trust in 2014 as a Visitor Services Assistant, having graduated from the University of Greenwich with a degree in History in 2016.
+Megan joined the Trust in 2014 as a Visitor Services Assistant while studing, she then graduated from the University of Greenwich with a degree in History in 2016.
 Megan was soon curating exhibitions with colleagues at Greenwich Heritage Centre, amongst her credentials was the Pattison Road exhibition and ‘Healing the Wounds’ a co-curated exhibition with the Irish Community Services, she is also credited for establishing the first Friends of RGHT.
-In 2018 Megan changed direction slightly and took the role of Facilities and Conservation Assistant, working alongside Carolyn in conserving and looking after the built assets of the Trust.
+In 2018 Megan took the role of Facilities and Conservation Co-ordinator, working alongside Carolyn in conserving and looking after the built assets of the Trust.
 Megan’s work varies from site to site, but includes regular site inspections, carrying out surveys and monitoring including environmental checks and historic fabric surveys, liaising with users and visitors of the house and making sure works are undertaken sensitively and safely and appropriate for the historic buildings under the Trust’s care.